Vizzuality/front-end-code-challenge/README.md

 Good luck!

-**“The Importer Challenge” has been created with the sole intention of being used as a guiding document for the current recruitment process.
+**“The Challenge” has been created with the sole intention of being used as a guiding document for the current recruitment process.
 This means we won't be using it (all or parts of it) within our projects.**